barcha/SkypeBundle/README.md

 SkypeBundle
 ===========

-a Symfony Bundle for Skype integration
+A Symfony Bundle for Skype API integration
 (not ready)